Fabrice-Mokfembam/viralboost/promo-video-script.md

 *"What if every like, follow, and subscribe could put money in your pocket?
 With ViralBoost, it can."*

 ### **Solution (8-25 seconds)**
-*"ViralBoost transforms your social media activity into passive income.
+*"ViralBoost transforms your social media activity into earnings.
 Complete simple tasks like liking videos and following accounts, submit proof with a screenshot, and get paid instantly.
 No skills required, no complex setup - just earn money doing what you already do."*

 ### **Proof & CTA (25-45 seconds)**
 *"Over 50,000 users are already earning with ViralBoost.
 We've paid out 2 million dollars and counting.
 Ready to turn your scrolling into earning?
-Sign up now and start your passive income journey today."*
+Sign up now and start earning with ViralBoast today."*

 ---